CRESYM/colib0.github.io/pages/models/generations/SM1/GENSAL/index.md

 last-updated: 23/04/2024
 ---

-# Salient-pole Synchronous Machine
+# Salient-pole Synchronous Machine - GENSAL

 ## Context

-The model presented is derived from the general model for Synchronous Machine
+The model presented is derived from the general model [Synchronous Machine model](../) .

 ## Model use, assumptions, validity domain and limitations